-Victoria's birds are very diverse and found in almost every shape and size, from tiny honeyeaters to one metre tall eagles.
+Victoria's birds are very diverse and found in almost every shape and size, from tiny honeyeaters to majestic eagles.

-More than 450 different species of birds are found in Victoria, including parrots, birds of prey, waders, waterfowl and songbirds.
+More than 450 different bird species are found in Victoria, including parrots, birds of prey, waders, waterfowl and songbirds.
 Our birds are loved for their songs and vocalisations.
 Some can even mimic human speech.

 Fact sheets about some of Victoria's bird species:

 All birds lay eggs to incubate their young, and all have feathers.
 No other animal can claim both these traits.

 Birds also have wings, evolutionary adaptations of ancient forelimbs.
 Most birds use their wings for flight, but some, like emus and penguins, are flightless/grounded.

 The majority of birds are insectivores, feeding only on insects.
 However, some birds, like owls and eagles, are carnivores (meat-eaters).
 Others are herbivores (plant-eaters), frugivores (fruit-eaters) or are omnivores, which means they enjoy a varied diet made up of both animals and plants.